-I really wanted a healthy potato leek soup.
+I really wanted a healthy version for the slow cooker.

-I was also working nearly full time in my pediatric nutrition private practice, so I wanted a soup I could make in the morning and come home to, ready to eat.
+I was also working nearly full time in my pediatric nutrition private practice, so I also wanted a soup recipe I could make in the morning and come home to, ready to eat.

 Yup, a soup I could throw together in the morning and forget about until I returned home.